stephaniereinders/stephaniereinders_website/content/post/training_testing_sets/training_testing_sets.md

-The feature values are stored under <span style="font-family:Courier; font-size:12pt;">data</span>.
-The names of the classes are stored under <span style="font-family:Courier; font-size:12pt;">target_names</span>.
-The class of each sample is stored under <span style="font-family:Courier; font-size:12pt;">target</span>, where 0 represents class setosa, 1 represents class versicolor, and 2 represents class virginica.
+The feature values are stored under <span style="font-family:Courier">data</span>.
+The names of the classes are stored under <span style="font-family:Courier">target_names</span>.
+The class of each sample is stored under <span style="font-family:Courier">target</span>, where 0 represents class setosa, 1 represents class versicolor, and 2 represents class virginica.

 ```python